GeorgeGiannopoulos/bucket/README.md

 1. Select a `python` image version that matches the one used to develop the project (replace `latest`)

-2. Change the environmental variable named `BUCKET_URL` for CORS support
+2. Change the environmental variable named `BUCKET_HOST` for CORS support

 ## How to Use